-Relationship Education becomes statutory for all primary schools this academic year.
+Relationship Education is statutory for all primary schools.
 The Journey in Love programme, endorsed by our Archdiocese, is based on 'A Model Catholic RSE Curriculum' by the Catholic Education Service which was highlighted as a work of good practice by the Department of Education.
 Therefore, we have confidence that the programme will be fit for purpose in supporting the personal growth and development of our children in St Monica's Catholic Primary School.

-The Catholic Education Service have approved the Catholic Relationships and Sex Education curriculum that we have adopted, adapted and plan to embed across our primary school.
+The Catholic Education Service have approved the Catholic Relationships and Sex Education curriculum that we have adopted across our primary school.
 This curriculum is also in line with the guidance issued by the Department for Education.